 Once you’ve signed up for a service, you’ll need to log into your online account and fill out Form 1583.
 This is a requirement from the U.S. Postal Service, so make sure not to skip this part.

-USPS uses Form 1583 to verify that you’re receiving your mail through a licensed and registered CMRA.
+USPS uses Form 1583 to verify that you’re receiving your mail through a CMRA service.
 It’s designed to protect you, even if it does mean that you have to fill out additional paperwork.

 For Form 1583, you’ll need to provide your name, residential street address, a copy of your photo ID, proof of your address, and a digital signature.